bigheadG/mmWave/TMD_I480/README.md

 ![Language](https://img.shields.io/badge/python-%3E3.6%20-green.svg)&nbsp;
 ![License](http://img.shields.io/badge/license-MIT-green.svg?style=flat)

+# BM601- Coming Soon .........
 # mmWave-TMD I480 (Traffic Monitor Detector)
 # Notes: mmWave Library supports: python Version >= 3.6

 Current PI's OS is supports python 3.7.0

 https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3

 This repository contains the Batman mmWave-TMD(I480) Traffic Monitoring Detection mmWave Sensor SDK with Device Version.
 The sample code below consists of instruction for using the mmWave lib.
-This mmWave-TMD_I480 Python Program works with Traffic Monitoring Detection (TMD) based Batman BM201-TMD_I480  mmWave Kit solution.
-This Python Program works with a Raspberry Pi 4 and/or NVIDIA Jetson Nano computer with Batman BM201-TMD Kit attached via Kit’s HAT Board; and that the BM201-TMD(I480) Kit is an easy-to-use mmWave sensor evaluation kit for tracking multiple object's movements simultaneously from 1meter ~ 50meter range with a high degree of accuracy suitable for traffic monitoring applications; and where the Python Program would detect multiple object/vehicle movements in a 3-Dimentional Area with ID tag, posX, posY, posZ, velx, vely, velz, accX, accY, accZ parameters, along with Point Clouds with elevation, azimuth, doppler, and range parameters.
+This mmWave-TMD_I480 Python Program works with Traffic Monitoring Detection (TMD) based Batman BM601-TMD_I480  mmWave Kit solution.
+This Python Program works with a Raspberry Pi 4 and/or NVIDIA Jetson Nano computer with Batman BM601-TMD Kit attached via Kit’s HAT Board; and that the BM601-TMD(I480) Kit is an easy-to-use mmWave sensor evaluation kit for tracking multiple object's movements simultaneously from 1meter ~ 50meter range with a high degree of accuracy suitable for traffic monitoring applications; and where the Python Program would detect multiple object/vehicle movements in a 3-Dimentional Area with ID tag, posX, posY, posZ, velx, vely, velz, accX, accY, accZ parameters, along with Point Clouds with elevation, azimuth, doppler, and range parameters.
 Note: this Python program uses matplotlib for objects movement’s 3D plot, and that the current 3D plot update rate is lagging; and where a faster 3D plot library will be desired (while the parameter data are read in real-time as normal).

 Hardware Sensor:

-    Batman BM201-TMD provides two types of data:
+    Batman BM601-TMD provides two types of data:

-      BM201-TMD provides raw data as:
+      BM601-TMD provides raw data as:

         	Point Cloud Spherical(V6): range,azimuth,elevation,doppler
         	Target Object (V7): tid,posX,posY,velX,velY,accX,accY,posZ,velZ,accZ